magjac/d3-graphviz/README.md

 * Node shape tweening
 * Fade-in and fade-out of entering and exiting nodes and edges

+Graphviz methods all return the graphviz renderer instance, allowing the concise application of multiple operations on a given graph renderer instance via method chaining.

 To render a graph, select an element, call [*selection*.graphviz](#selection_graphviz), and then render from a [DOT](http://www.graphviz.org/content/dot-language) source string.
 For example:

 ```js